dmachlanski/ncrm-causality-2021/slides/day_1/ml.md

 ## Cross validation

 * How about we split our data into multiple validation sets and find the mean?
+* Instead of having just one split train/test split, we can have multiple
-* Colliqualyy goes by names like 5-fold CV, 10-fold CV *
+* Colloquially goes by names like 5-fold CV, 10-fold CV
+* There are multiple ways of doing the sampling to create training/validation sets, we will focus on only one

 ## Pictorial depiction of 5-fold CV